|

 Many low limit and higher limit Texas Holdem players have no

-concept of pot odds and how it can affect their profitability.
-They
+concept and don't learn holdem pot odds or how it can affect

 only look